Consensys/abi-decoder/README.md

 # abi-decoder
-Nodejs and Javascript library for decoding data params and events from etherem transactions
+Nodejs and Javascript library for decoding data params and events from ethereum transactions

 # Install
 ```